ska-sa/katgpucbf/doc/benchmarking.rst

    Override the server names to find in the servers file.

-.. option:: --multicast-groups <group>
+.. option:: --multicast-groups <network>

-   Override the multicast group to use.
+   Override the multicast groups to use.
 The default is 239.192.128.0/20.

 This is not a complete list of options; run the command with :option:`!--help` to see others.